MEDICAL MALPRACTICE (General)

 The sole purpose of doctors, nurses, and hospital facilities is to care for those suffering from injury or illness.
 Unfortunately, sub-standard care and treatment can become the cause of further injury.
 “Medical Malpractice” is a term used to refer to incidents in which doctors, nurses, and hospital facilities cause injury through negligent or improper treatment or care.
 Any improper action by a staff member of a hospital, by a doctor, by a nurse, by pharmacists, by dentists, and by technicians, can be considered medical malpractice.

-Common forms of medical malpractice include improper and mistaken diagnoses, failure to diagnose, failure to order the proper diagnostic tests, incorrect administration of drugs or treatment, botched lab reports or x-ray interpretations, failure to treat a patient at all, etc. The long-term ramifications of medical malpractice vary from patient to patient, but can range from slight injury to long-term disability and even death.
+Common forms of medical malpractice include improper and mistaken diagnoses, failure to diagnose, failure to order the proper diagnostic tests, incorrect administration of drugs or treatment, botched lab reports or x-ray interpretations, failure to treat a patient at all, nursing home neglect, etc. The long-term ramifications of medical malpractice vary from patient to patient, but can range from slight injury to long-term disability and even death.

 DEADLY HOSPITAL MALPRACTICE STATISTICS

 The number of medical errors reported by Florida hospitals exceeds the number of medical malpractice cases filed each year by 6 to 1.
 About two-thirds of malpractice claims arise during hospitalization.